-We illustrate functions' definitions with two examples: reduction and integration through repeated rectangle formula.
+We illustrate functions' definitions with three examples: reduction, map and integration through repeated rectangle formula.
+Another example for Fast Fourier Transform is presented in order to emphasize the differences between PowerList and PList functions.

 Reduction

 This function computes the reduction of all elements of a PList using an associative binary operator \oplus :